 A more automated method is to measure the correlation of groups of pixels between image pairs.
 A small target area in one image is correlated with several areas of the same size in a search region of the second image.
 The displacement of the ice is then defined by the location in the second image where the correlation coefficient is the highest.
 This spatial correlation method is used to produce ice motion vectors for this data set.
 This approach is generally valid over short distances away from the ice edge in areas where ice conditions are relatively stable from day to day.
-Spatial correlation methods cannot, however, find matches between images where a complete knowledge of ice dynamics is needed; for example, in areas where ice is deforming or in the ice margins near the open ocean where ice can deform and rotate—for example, areas where the spatial or spectral characteristics of the ice within a pixel are changing rapidly (Emery, Fowler, and Maslanik 1995).
+Spatial correlation methods cannot, however, find matches between images where a complete knowledge of ice dynamics is needed; for example, in areas where ice is deforming or in the ice margins near the open ocean where the spatial or spectral characteristics of the ice within a pixel are changing rapidly (Emery, Fowler, and Maslanik 1995).

 NCEP/NCAR Reanalysis data were used to derive wind vectors for this data set.
 The data, called U-wind at 10 m, are available from the NOAA Earth System Research Laboratory (ESRL) Physical Sciences Division (PSD).